-How has

-What jurisdiction should govern whether allegedly problematic content is legal (e.g., comparative advertising is legal in the US, but not in Germany)?
+Does the P&P service have to assess the lawfulness of the request?

 What limitations should the requestor be required to agree to regarding use of the revealed data (e.g., only for the purpose stated in the request and not for publication to the general public)?